cloudamqp/terraform-provider-cloudamqp/website/docs/r/alarm.html.markdown

 # cloudamqp_alarm

-This resource allows you to create and manage alarms to trigger and send notifications to assigned recipients.
-There will always be default alarms (cpu, memory, disk and notice) created upon CloudAMQP instance creation.
-All default alarms use the default recipient for notifications.
-This resource depends on CloudAMQP instance identifier, `cloudamqp_instance.instance.id`.
+This resource allows you to create and manage alarms to trigger based on a set of conditions.
+Once triggerd a notification will be sent to the assigned recipients.
+When creating a new instance, there will also be a set of default alarms (cpu, memory and disk) created.
+All default alarms uses the default recipient for notifications.

+By setting `no_default_alarms` to *true* in `cloudamqp_instance`.
+This will create the instance without default alarms and avoid the need to import them to get full control.

 Available for all subscription plans, but `lemur`and `tiger`are limited to fewer alarm types.
 The limited types supported can be seen in the table below in [Alarm Type Reference](#alarm-type-reference).